-Compared to the cPanel you get with most shared hosting environments, both Cloudways and Kinsta offer better and modern interfaces to manages your sites.
+Compared to the cPanel you get with most shared hosting environments, both Cloudways and Kinsta offer better and more modern interfaces to manage your sites.

 However, there are a lot of differences in the functionalities provided by both the control panels.